pic

 • techniques for vector indexing to select elements

-The current section in particular focuses on distinguishing between assignments and mutations of variables.
-The difference between both operations can easily go unnoticed by new users, as both operations use the operator =, despite being fundamentally different.
-Clearly delineating these operations is important not only for Julia, but also other programming languages.
+The current section in particular focuses on the distinction between assignment and mutation of variables.
+The difference between these operations can easily go unnoticed by new users, as both use the operator =, despite being fundamentally different.
+Clearly delineating them is important not only in Julia, but also in other programming languages.

 Some Background